n2ygk/sdrtrunk-wiki/Channels.md

 ---

 #### Sorting
-Click the column name to apply alphabetical sorting.
+Click the column name in the channels table to apply alphabetical sorting.
 An arrow appears to the right of the column name to indicate if the list is sorted ascending or descending.
 By clicking the column name you can toggle the ascending or descending order.

 #### Filtering
 Each of the columns in the channels table contain a column heading with a drop-down